MaryamNajimigoshtasb/Visuallization-Project/README.md

-To open the WS05.twbx please install tableau in your system
+To open the Hospital visit.twbx please install tableau in your system